dtankdempse/m3u-playlist-proxy/README.md

 ## Deploy to Vercel

-Vercel offers a free tier, which is sufficient to deploy the `m3u-playlist-proxy` and should be enough to handle proxying streams for personal use.
+Vercel’s free tier includes 100 GB of bandwidth and 1,000 build minutes per month, making it an excellent option for deploying the m3u-playlist-proxy.
+This allocation is more than enough to manage personal stream proxying and development needs efficiently.

 https://github.com/user-attachments/assets/4fd3c242-b1d0-4f2b-bccb-d0b98b8ba94e